rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

     X-Auth-Token, String *(Required)*, A valid authentication token.

-The following table shows the request parameters for the reset phone pin
+The following table shows the request parameters for the reset phone PIN
 request:

 .. csv-table::